Now showing. The Asian Americans: A Retrospective May 7 – October 15, 2026

 Win Pe

-Art historian Hlaing Bwa’s new monograph, Win Pe: Painting with Sound, Singing in Color, will be released in June 2026.
+His legacy is further detailed in art historian Hlaing Bwa’s forthcoming monograph, Win Pe: Painting with Sound, Singing in Color (June 2026)

 Win Pe, Sagittarius the Hunter, 2010, Watercolor, 14 x 20 inches